 No clear incumbent — ISOs were running Salesforce/in-house portals.
 GridUnity: SPP full life-cycle + $49.5M DOE GRIP.
 The clearest winner on the page.

-Velocity Suite (Hitachi) dominates legacy market-intel.
-Paces + Nira are the fast-growing developer-facing siting platforms; GridAstra adds GETs awareness; Neara adds physical-infrastructure twin.
-The hyperscaler lane is still early.
+Velocity Suite (Hitachi) is the entrenched market-intel incumbent.
+Paces + Nira are fast-growing developer-facing tools; Transect and LandGate cover permitting, land, and grid diligence; GridAstra adds GETs awareness; Neara adds physical-infrastructure twin.

-Siemens + AspenTech/Emerson split the incumbent share.
-GridOS (GE Vernova, relaunched Feb 2026) is the only credible new entrant — unified ADMS+DERMS+planning on one fabric.
+Siemens + AspenTech/Emerson remain incumbent control-room platforms.
+GridOS (GE Vernova, relaunched Feb 2026) is a credible modernization entrant with ADMS, DERMS, and planning on one fabric.

 Fragmenting.
 ANM Strata (Mitsubishi) + GE GridOS DERMS anchor utility-side; EnergyHub (Alarm.com) owns residential; Voltus owns C&I. No unified winner yet.